Calling all students! This article will compare the best student hosting providers on the market, saving you from paying full price for your hosting.

 Which hosting provider is the cheapest overall?

 AccuWeb Hosting’s free student plan is the best you’ll find, provided your application is successful.
-Otherwise, 1&1 IONOS has the cheapest sales prices on the market with its $1 per month promotions.
+Otherwise, iPage and SiteGround have the cheapest sales prices on the market with $1.99 per month promotions.

 Read more about the Best Cheap Hosting Providers to compare over 50 plans!